Duqueum/cypher/README.md

 # Cypher

 ## About
- This project have the objective of improve mathematical knowledge using JS.
+ The goal of this project is to improve mathematical knowledge using JS and HTML.
 Also aims to pratice git commands.

 ## Status
 - [ ] Caesar cypher